mezzio/mezzio/docs/book/v3/getting-started/features.md

 > It is termed "double pass" because you pass both the request and response when
 > delegating to the next layer.
 >
-> Expressive 3 no longer supports double-pass middleware directly.
+> Mezzio 3 no longer supports double-pass middleware directly.
 However, if
-> you decorate it using `Zend\Stratigility\doublePassMiddleware()`, we can
+> you decorate it using `Laminas\Stratigility\doublePassMiddleware()`, we can
 > consume it.
 That function requires first the double-pass middleware, and then
 > a response prototype (which will be passed as the `$response` argument to the
 > middleware):
 >
 > ```php
-> use function Zend\Stratigility\doublePassMiddleware;
+> use function Laminas\Stratigility\doublePassMiddleware;
 >
 > $app->pipe(doublePassMiddleware(function ($request, $response, $next) {
 >     // ...